janelia-flyem/male-cns/README.md

 - `SEATABLE_SERVER`: URL for our FlyTable instance
 - `SEATABLE_TOKEN`: API token for FlyTable
-- `DVID_SERVER`, `DVID_NODE`: URL and UUID for DVID for accessing meshes for generating thumbnails
+- `DVID_SERVER`, `DVID_NODE`: URL and UUID for DVID for accessing meshes for generating thumbnails These variables are only required for the first step of the build, when the `.md` pages are built from the gatherered data.
+They are not required for the `mkdocs` step that builds the `.html` files from the `.md` files.

 To build the website locally, run: